 A Beef hotpot recipe is the perfect warming dinner dish to try this winter.

 A traditional winter warmer, this slow-cooked beef hotpot recipe is packed with root veg, fresh herbs, mustard and Worcestershire sauce.
 This hearty stew is made using only one pot which is great if you want to save on washing up.
 This hotpot is packed with root veg including parsnip, carrot and onions too.
 A rich beef stock packs this recipe full of flavour.
 Watch our step-by-step video guide to make your own delicious slow-cooked beef hotpot.
 The whole family are going to love tucking into this dish come the winter months.
+Love cooking with beef?
+We’ve got loads more delicious beef recipes right here.

 Watch how to make Beef hotpot